 This detail of carpenters and furniture is rare in Scottish household records, recording a visit to a new home with the tasks required to make it habitable.
 Carpenters who worked on the building were also employed to move furniture.
 This was presumably massive oak furniture, usually immobile, which required the expertise of Polwart and Lumsden to move and re-erect.
 Several Scottish inventories suggest that hall tables were probably not regularly dismounted to free up space in Scottish houses.
 The hall furniture, Bothwell’s or older, may have been dismantled and moved into the adjacent dais chamber for greater security when the Abbey was empty.
 John Polwart could also make new items like a close stool, and he is one of the few Scottish sixteenth-century furniture makers whose names are known to us.

 Another document from the same cache tells us something about teinds and a teind barn on 14 August 1634.
-Mary (Dudley) Sutton dowager Countess of Home set the teind barn, the yard and some of the teind duties of Coldbrandspath to John Arnot, the postmaster of Coldbrandspath, for five years.
+Alexander’s second wife and widow, Mary (Dudley) Sutton dowager Countess of Home set the teind barn, the yard and some of the teind duties of Coldbrandspath to John Arnot, the postmaster of Coldbrandspath, for five years.
 The countess reserved several rights and Arnot was also expected to carry out immediate repairs.
 The barn was ‘ruinous, waste and decayed’.
 Arnot paid a cash rental of twenty merks yearly.
 Doubtless this was intended to be lucrative to Arnot, and also removed an adminstrative burden for the countess.
 Arnot was perhaps a useful person to cultivate.
 The reserved rights, to store and stack sheaves of corn belonging to the countess in the barn, and thresh in the yard are again evocative of early modern arable practices, as are the details given the 1592 Coldingham rental.